 The UniRam™ AS integral PC drip line delivers ultra-reliable uniformity in subsurface drip irrigation (SDI), even in complex topographies thanks to its pressure compensating mechanism and Anti-Siphon that prevents dirt suction.

 Medium and thick-walled drip Lines – perfect if you’re looking for durability, longevity and clog-resistance in challenging water conditions when irrigating on flat topographies.
 Ideal for subsurface drip, orchards, vineyards and field crops in permanent irrigation systems.

 Multi-seasonal (4-9 seasons) on-surface row crops irrigation; deciduous plantation and tree irrigation in flat and complex topographies

-Medium-walled drip Lines – the ideal choice for irrigating field crops with semi-permanent usage.
+Thin-walled drip Lines – the ideal choice for irrigating field crops with semi-permanent usage.
 And built to get you the optimal dripperline ROI.

 The toughest thin wall drip line ever made, Streamline™ X provides optimal irrigation and fertigation for seasonal vegetables and field crops.